Nirob-Barman/Fitness-Equipment-and-Accessories/Fitness-Equipment-and-Accessories-Client/README.md

 # FltFlex- A Fitness Equipment Selling Website
 ###   [Live Website]()

-**Objective:**  FitFlex is building an innovative e-commerce platform dedicated to fitness enthusiasts, utilizing cutting-edge technologies like React, Redux, Mongoose, and Express.
-The website will deliver a smooth and intuitive shopping experience, featuring dynamic product listings, immersive product detail pages, and a seamless, user-friendly cart system.
-Administrators will benefit from powerful product management tools, while users will enjoy advanced functionalities like lightning-fast, debounced search, and smart page refresh warnings for an optimized experience.
-For secure and hassle-free payments, optional Stripe integration will be available.
-This project is designed to create a modern, high-performance online store, offering everything fitness lovers need in one place.
+**Objective:**  FitFlex is building an innovative e-commerce platform dedicated to home fitness enthusiasts, employing state-of-the-art technologies like Svelte, Sapper, Firebase, and Express.js.
+The site will offer a streamlined and engaging shopping experience with dynamic equipment showcases, comprehensive product guides, and an intuitive cart system.
+Administrators will have access to powerful sales and inventory management features, while users will enjoy personalized workout plans and quick access to fitness resources.
+The platform will implement fast, responsive search functionalities and notifications for upcoming promotions.
+Secure payment processing will be provided through Braintree integration, ensuring a smooth checkout experience.
+This project aims to create a comprehensive online destination for all home fitness needs, promoting an active lifestyle from the comfort of home.

 ## Technical Stack
 - Frontend: React, Redux for state management.